 - These days, more credit cards and e-money are widely accepted.
 Suica and PASMO can be referred at each page.

-Foreign credit card and cash cards can be used at Post Office (there are around 25,000 post office ATMs in Japan) and Seven Bank ATMs (around 15,000 Seven Bank ATMs are placed at 7-Eleven convenience stores in Japan) throughout Japan.
+Foreign credit card and cash cards can be used at Post Office (there are around 25,000 post office ATMs in Japan) and Seven Bank ATMs (around 15,000 Seven Bank ATMs are placed at 7-Eleven convenience stores in Japan).
 Accepted credit cards include VISA, Master Card and American Express.

 - Point and Mileage

 - Are you a mileage fan?
 Then, All Nippon Airways is "premiumly" recommended at about JPY10 (ten yen) a mile with PLT status.
 Or about JPY3.0 (three yen) a mile if you transfer your Marriott BONVoY points to ANA mileage club.
-Star Alliance member, Singapore Airlines, has beautiful A350 between Singapore and Tokyo (high season the same) including Easter and Spring vacation (small fuel surcharge and airport tax need to pay in addition).
-For Japan domestic train journey, with IC card, you don't need to pay the cost of paper for each ticket, for example, 206yen with ic card costs 210yen by cash with paper ticket.
+Many Star Alliance members have beautiful A350 for Tokyo, and the rate is all year the same including Easter and Spring vacation (small fuel surcharge and airport tax need to pay in addition).
+For Japan domestic train journey, with IC card, you don't need to pay the cost of paper for each ticket, for example, 157yen with ic card costs 160yen by cash with paper ticket.
+Shinkansen has eTicket available on IC card now.
 Complicated?
 Money is just a partial game of life, so let's just enjoy playing around with (^^)

 - Delivery Service

 - If you bought too much presents and souvenirs in Japan, don't pay airlines for excess luggage fee, but post them to your sweet home at any post office found in Japan (including airport post offices).
 It is as easy as Step 1-2-3 as shown at this page.
 No Japan Post Service around you?
-Alternate service by cute Black Cat will be right beside you (pick-up service as well as walk-in service) at this page, you may at least send to your departing airport as shown on this page.
+Alternate service by cute Black Cat will be right beside you in any town, you may at least send to your departing airport as shown on this page.
 If you had ski gear or snowboard gear, Ski Ta-Q-Bin are also recommended.
 Let's travel with free hands!

 - Phone Call